Utsunomiya city

-Four Seasons Bamboo forest at Wakayama Bamboo Farm is one of the newest thriving attractions in Tochigi Prefecture which is open 7 days a week!
-The farm mainly produces chestnuts, bamboo shoots, and blueberries in their 24-hectare agricultural property.
+Wakayama Bamboo Farm is one of the newest thriving attractions in Tochigi Prefecture which is open 7 days a week!
+The farm mainly produces bamboo plants, bamboo shoots, chestnuts and blueberries in their 24-hectare agricultural property.

 One of their most popular attractions is the massive bamboo forest which has been featured in local films and commercials.